Sunday, March 16, 1980

 Wednesday, May 7, 1980

-I have only been here a few days and my cousin has introduced me to a lot of relatives.
+I have only been here for a few days, and my cousin has already introduced me to a lot of relatives.
 All the relatives are so kind and have told me I am welcome to come and stay with them while I am here.
 This trip is turning out even better than I could ever have imagined!

 Friday, May 23, 1980

-I had been living a dream while I was here, and now I was brought back to reality.
-I was worried about how Elisabeth was doing.
-Elisabeth is now about the same age as I was when Mom brought Sander and me to Canada.
+I had been living a dream while I was in Utah.
+Now I was brought back to reality.
+I was worried about how Beth was doing.
+Beth is now about the same age as I was when Mom brought Sander and me to Canada.
 I hoped that this wasn’t going to be as hard on her as it had been for me.

 Friday, June 6, 1980

 While I have been staying with Aunt Jytte, I finally got to do baptisms for the dead.
-Now I am looking even more forward to someday marrying in the Salt Lake Temple.
+Now I am looking even more forward to the day I marry in the Salt Lake Temple.

 Saturday, June 14, 1980